Nordeus/CrowdUserBundle/README.md

 AbstractAuthenticationListener does some checks (such as checking if the requested path is the path to the login page), then invokes attemptAuthentication method in CrowdLoginAuthenticationListener.
-The method should return the CrowdAuthenticatedToken provided by CrowdAuthenticationProvider, then AbstractAuthenticationListener invokes SuccessHandler, and loginSuccess method if RememberMe service is set.
+The method should return the CrowdAuthenticatedToken provided by CrowdAuthenticationProvider, then AbstractAuthenticationListener invokes SuccessHandler.
 So CrowdLoginAuthenticationListener fetches the username and password, sends them in the CrowdAuthenticationToken;
 CrowdLoginSuccessHandler sets an SSO Crowd cookie in the response;
-RememberMe service's method loginSuccess is called, which sets a remember-me cookie if it is required in the form.

 Now when the user is logged in, an auth. token is in the session.
 On every request, the Login Listener does nothing, except if request path matches login path.
 SSO Listener reads the SSO Crowd cookie and since there is an auth. token in the session it sets the authenticated flag on the token and returns it, it does not need to fetch user from Crowd server on every request.
-RememberMe listener finds the auth. token in the context and does nothing, the same for the Anonymous Listener.
+Anonymous Listener finds the auth. token in the context and does nothing.
 Access Listener checks if auth. token is authenticated - it is, and that's it.
 User stays authenticated.

 As mentioned above ContextListener invokes UserProvider's refreshUser method on every request,